kapouer/express-dom/README.md

 A phase is skipped if it has no registered plugins.

-The 'idle' event is emitted on the `page` after async operations:
+The 'idle' event is emitted on the `page` after DOMContentLoaded, and after requests have settled.

+If phase setting `track` is true, the idle event also waits for async operations:

 - loading of script/link nodes
 - DOMContentLoaded listeners